MORSE Driver Table

 *ACC Accuracy settings

-*ACV A Priori Covariance
+*APR A Priori specification

 *CLD Cloud Detection Criteria